foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

    |                                                  || Height of weights tensor: **5**     |
    +--------------------------------------------------+--------------------------------------+

-All the listed functions must comply to the following conditions:
+Ensure that you satisfy the following conditions before calling the function:

  - ``in``, ``weights`` and ``bias`` tensors must be valid.

- - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity and valid el_params union.
+ - ``out`` tensor must contain a valid pointer to a buffer with sufficient capacity and valid ``el_params`` union.
 Other fields of the structure do not have to contain valid data and are filled by the function.

  - ``in`` and ``out`` tensors must not point to overlapped memory regions.